 The RUNX1 Research Program is a 501(c)(3) non-profit foundation dedicated to advocacy and advancing areas of research of particular importance to families affected by RUNX1-FPD.

 The RUNX1 Research Program has partnered with two renowned cancer foundations to extend our organization’s reach and potential.
-We have partnered with the renowned childhood cancer foundation, Alex’s Lemonade Stand Foundation (ALSF), in order to raise awareness and accelerate research of RUNX1-FPD.
+We have partnered with the childhood cancer foundation, Alex’s Lemonade Stand Foundation (ALSF), in order to raise awareness and accelerate research of RUNX1-FPD.
 ALSF is committed to creating opportunities for new and innovative research into treatments and cures for childhood cancers.
 Additionally, we have partnered with the Leukemia & Lymphoma Society (LLS) to launch a competitive grant to advance the understanding and treatment therapies of familial RUNX1 mutations leading to leukemia.

 Dr. Ericson, Executive Director, brings to RRP a diverse set of experiences that span multiple sectors of the scientific and medical landscape.
 Most recently, she was at Amgen working in the Medical Affairs department for close to 8 years.